 An Intervention is a process where friends, loved ones, or family members help to confront the addict or alcoholic with or without the help of a trained professional with the goal that the identified patient decides to enter treatment of some kind which could be inpatient, outpatient or even just going to support meetings at first.
 There are many types of interventions and we can help you decide whether some sort of intervention may be helpful for your particular situation.
 The TV show, “Intervention” on the Arts and Entertainment (A&E) network is an excellent depiction of ideal interventions and some which are “train wrecks,” but watching some episodes can give you some ideas about what to do and what not to do.
 Interventions have not been adequately researched and there is little research or data behind the approach to know for sure whether it works or whether it can in fact cause more harm to the people we care about.
-However, interventions can be extremely effective in some cases.
+However, some types of interventions can be extremely effective in some cases.

 An important place to start is to consult a treatment professional such as a certified addiction counselor, licensed professional counselor or psychologist who specializes in this process in order to determine if the person in your life might be a good candidate.
 While it is discouraging that there is little evidence to support the general effectiveness of the Johnson style Interventions there is mounting evidence to suggest that family members and professionals can intervene in multiple ways.
 We can help to coordinate all aspects of an individual’s intervention, treatment, aftercare and individual and group counseling, referral to inpatient or intensive outpatient if necessary and recovery houses or sober living houses.
 Surprisingly, most interventions though are less complicated and can be as simple as figuring out the best way to approach the person you care about and begin a conversation about the role drugs, alcohol or other addictive and compulsive behaviors may play in their life in such a way that they listen and that they become willing to come for help.